 - Drop pops

-An easy way to know if your fireworks are legal is, if it flies or explodes it is illegal in Minnesota.
+An easy way to know if your fireworks are legal is, if it flies or it bursts or shatters violently it is illegal in Minnesota.
 Reputable dealers will not be selling these in Minnesota.
+Examples of illegal fireworks can be found here.

 Leaving the State for Fireworks